Animal Ethics: Our Responsibility

 Sensory enrichment stimulates their senses – sight, sound and smell.
 Having visual access to the rest of the kennels is important to these sighthounds and can provide a sense of security.
 Auditory enrichment with classical music is provided as it may help mitigate some of the stress inherent for many kennelled dogs.
 Wells 2009 showed that Olfactory enrichment with placement of lavender-scented cloths has a calming effect so Plasvacc has implemented this enrichment strategy.

-Plasvacc operate a registered, not for profit charity, named Anubis Retirement Ltd. Once a dog officially retires from donating they can either be rehomed (if possible) with a suitable family or they stay on at Plasvacc in our ‘Anubis Retirement Village’ where they live out the natural course of their lives.
+Plasvacc operates a registered, not-for-profit charity, named Anubis Retirement Ltd. Once a dog officially retires from donating they can either be rehomed (if possible) with a suitable family or they stay on at Plasvacc in our ‘Anubis Retirement Village’ where they live out the natural course of their lives.
 Rehoming some of these donors is only possible because of the positive effect Plasvacc staff have had on their temperament during the years that they live with us.